-If your Net Asset Value (NAV) falls to less than half of the margin used to open your positions, some or all of your open positions will be automatically closed using the current OANDA trading rates at the time of closing.
+If your Margin Closeout Value (MCV) falls to less than half of the margin used to open your positions, some or all of your open positions will be automatically closed using the current OANDA trading rates at the time of closing.
 If trading is unavailable for certain open positions at the time of the margin closeout, those positions will remain open and the platform will continue to monitor your margin requirements.
-When the markets reopen for the remaining open positions, another margin closeout may occur if your account remains under-margined.
+When the markets reopen for the remaining open positions, margin closeout may occur if your account remains under-margined.

 For example, let’s say you have one open long position in 10,000 units of USD/ZAR and your account is in USD.
 You are trading this instrument with a leverage of 20:1.
 The margin needed to open your position was 5% of $10,000 = $500.
 So, the margin required to maintain your open position is 0.5 ($500) = $250.
 When your account’s NAV falls to $250 or below, you will get a margin closeout.

-On the OANDA trading platform your ‘margin used’ bar will indicate how close you are to a margin closeout; when you hit 100% margin utilisation, your account will trigger a margin closeout.
+On the OANDA trading platform your ‘margin used’ bar will indicate how close you are to a margin closeout; when you hit 100% margin utilization, your account will trigger a margin closeout.

 If you want to trade with leverage, you need a good trading education - from the basics of what a ‘pip’ is to how to use technical indicators and more.
 Once you’ve opened a live or demo account, you can start implementing some of the trading strategies covered in our learn section.